-In 2016, L.A Care Health Plan addressed the access to care challenges in the Antelope Valley, with the establishment of the "L.A.
+In 2016, L.A.
+Care Health Plan addressed the access to care challenges in the Antelope Valley with the establishment of the "L.A.
 Care Direct Network" (formerly referred to as the "Community Access Network," or "CAN").
 This alternative to the delegated model is a network of directly contracted primary and specialty care physicians to provide healthcare services for Medi-Cal members in the Antelope Valley.

 The L.A.
-Care Direct Network has successfully closed network gaps in the Antelope Valley and expanded to cover Medi-Cal members across Los Angeles County.
+Care Direct Network has successfully closed network clinical gaps in the Antelope Valley and expanded to cover Medi-Cal members across Los Angeles County.

 Members in the L.A.
-Care Direct Network can also benefit from enhanced access to care, while the directly contracted providers get the opportunity to serve Medi-Cal members beyond those deemed in-network in accordance with their affiliated provider group contract(s).
-Additionally, Primary Care Physicians (PCPs) have the opportunity to participate in care delivery and quality initiatives, such as engaging in the L.A.
+Care Direct Network can also benefit from enhanced access to care (broader number of providers), while the directly contracted providers get the opportunity to serve Medi-Cal members in partnership with L.A.
+Care.
+Additionally, Primary Care Physicians (PCPs) have the opportunity to participate in practice transformation and quality initiatives, such as engaging in the L.A.
 Care Transform L.A. program.
-A technical assistance program that uses a practice coaching model to support patient centered care design, data driven quality improvement, and sustainable business operations (see section Transform L.A. for more details on the program).
+This is a technical assistance program using a practice coaching model to support patient-centered care design, data-driven quality improvement, and sustainable business operations (see section Transform L.A. for more details on the program).